Defining Leadership And Creating Your Unique Purpose

-Defining what leadership constitutes is one of the most frustratingly difficult subjects to articulate.
+Defining leadership constitutes one of the most frustratingly difficult subjects to articulate.
 This is because leadership is a role which differs depending on the perspective of the definer.
 Thus there are many ways to express the components or description of the definition of leadership.
 Warwick University has published twenty academic views which attempt the difficult task of defining leadership.
 While Lolly Daskal showcases 100 answers to the question “What is leadership?”

 (Bass, 1981)